barbarer/py4e-int/_sources/lists/MixedupCode.rst

     :adaptive:

     The following program segment should first print out the program's instructions.
-Next it should continuously ask the user if it wants to add a word to a list <i>vocabulary</i> and then append it to the end the list IF the word is not already in the list.
+Next it should continuously have the user add a word to a new list <i>vocabulary</i> if they choose and then append it to the end the list IF the word is not already in the original list.
 The blocks have been mixed up and include extra blocks that aren't needed in the solution.
     -----
-    def instructions(response, stopword):
+    def instructions(response):
     =====
-        print("Enter a word to add it to the vocabulary list or type in 'quit' to end the program.") wordList = ["hello", "day", "1982", "green", "quit"] CHECK
-        vocabulary = []
+        wordList = ["hello", "day", "1982", "green", "water"] vocabulary = []
     =====
-        while wordList not in vocabulary:
+        while response != "quit":
     =====
-        while wordList in vocabulary: #distractor
+        while response == "quit": #distractor
     =====
-            if stopword != "quit":
+            if response not in wordList:
     =====
-                vocabulary.append(wordList)
+                vocabulary.append(response)
     =====
         return vocabulary

 .. activecode::  str-listMixed_instructions-ac

-    Finish the code below to first print out the program’s instructions.
-Next it should continuously ask the user if it wants to add a word to a list <i>vocabulary</i> and then append it to the end the list IF the word is not already in the list.
+    Finish the code below to first print out the program's instructions.
+Next it should continuously have the user add a word to a new list <i>vocabulary</i> if they choose and then append it to the end the list IF the word is not already in the original list.

     ~~~~
-    def instructions():
+    def instructions(response):
-        print("Enter a word to add it to the vocabulary list or type in 'quit' to end the program.")
-        response = 0
+        wordList = ["hello", "day", "1982", "green", "water"]
         vocabulary = []

-        while response != "quit":
-            response =

         return vocabulary